Meningococcal Disease and the Vaccine: What College Students Need to Know

 - Meningococcal conjugate vaccines (Menactra®, MenHibrix® and Menveo®)

 - Serogroup B meningococcal vaccines (Bexsero® and Trumenba®)

 Vaccines are recommended by the CDC for all college freshmen who live in a dormitory.
 The serogroup A, C, W, Y vaccine has also been recommended for 11 – 12 year olds since 2005, so it is possible that incoming freshmen may have already received a dose.
 If you received a dose before age 16, you should get a booster before you go to college.
-The serogroup B vaccines are newer vaccines (2014-15) that are given in a series: Trumenba (3-dose series at months 0, 2, and 6), and Bexsero (2-dose series administered at least 1 month apart).
+The serogroup B vaccines are newer vaccines (2014-15) that are given in a series: Trumenba (3-dose series at months 0, 2, and 6), or Bexsero (2-dose series administered at least 1 month apart).

 Side effects from the vaccine

 Most people have mild side effects from the vaccine, such as redness or pain where the shot was given.
 A vaccine, like any medicine, may cause serious problems, such as severe allergic reactions.
 This risk is extremely small.
 Getting the meningococcal vaccine is much safer than getting the disease.

 How can I learn more about meningococcal disease and vaccine?

 Ask your health care provider, or call your local health department’s immunization program or the CDC at 1-800-232-4636.
 Or visit these websites: